Mathrys83/Adventure.Land/README.md

 Other functions

+- Auto-exchange : If your merchant has an exchangeable in his inventory, he'll exchange it at Xyn automatically.

-- Auto-exchange: Onye your merchant has 20 seashells in his iventory, he'll go and exchange it for a buff-potion.
+- Auto-exchange seashells: Onye your merchant has 20 seashells in his iventory, he'll go and exchange it for a buff-potion.
 He then delivers the potion to the appropriate character (e.g. dexterity-potion for ranger) on the next round he does.

 - Autocraft: Designate items you want to craft.
 Farm several, different ingredients with the new multi-monster farming function!
-As soon as the merchant has all necessary items in his inventory, he'll craft the item for you automatically!
+As soon as the merchant has all necessary ingredients in his inventory, he'll auto-craft the item for you automatically!

 ## General functions